webdevigner/github-desk/notes/thinlinc.md

 the VSM Server always connects to the machine that is up and running.

-1. go to root /opt/thinlinc/etc/conf.d
+1. go to root /opt/thinlinc/etc/conf.d and edit file: vsmagent.hconf

 ##
     sudo nano vsmagent.hconf